How to Get a Gifts Trading License in Dubai

 Select an appropriate facility within the free zone.
 Options range from flexi-desks for startups to dedicated warehouses for businesses requiring storage and logistics capabilities.

-Once all documents are verified and fees are paid, your Gifts Trading Licence is issued.
+Once all documents are verified and fees are paid, your Gifts Trading License is issued.
 The entire process typically takes between five and ten working days.

 Step 6: Open a Corporate Bank Account

-With your licence in hand, you can approach UAE banks to open a business account.
-Requirements vary by bank, but you will generally need your licence, Memorandum of Association, and shareholder identification documents.
+With your license in hand, you can approach UAE banks to open a business account.
+Requirements vary by bank, but you will generally need your license, Memorandum of Association, and shareholder identification documents.

 Compliance and Ongoing Requirements

-Maintaining your licence in good standing requires annual renewal and adherence to UAE regulations.
+Maintaining your license in good standing requires annual renewal and adherence to UAE regulations.
 Key compliance considerations include:

-Annual licence renewal: Fees must be paid before the expiry date to avoid penalties.
+Annual license renewal: Fees must be paid before the expiry date to avoid penalties.

 UAE Corporate Tax: Businesses earning above AED 375,000 in taxable income are subject to the 9% corporate tax rate introduced in 2023.